August Gil Matamala

-August Gil i Matamala (born in Barcelona on September 19, 1934) is a Catalan lawyer specializing in human rights.
+August Gil i Matamala (born 19 September 1934, Barcelona) is a Catalan human rights lawyer noted for defending political dissidents, trade unionists and pro-independence activists from the Franco era to the present.
+A prominent labour lawyer before the Tribunal de Orden Público, he later represented Catalan and Basque activists, including those detained in Operation Garzón.
+He served as president of the Association of European Democratic Lawyers and has been active in left-wing political initiatives.
+His honours include the Creu de Sant Jordi (2007), the Lluís Companys Memorial Award (2013) and Barcelona's Gold Medal of Civic Merit (2019).

 Biography

 Married to Isabel Giner i San Julián and father of actor Ariadna Gil i Giner.
 He has had a long and prestigious career in the field of defence of human rights.
 He set up the first university branch of the PSUC (Unified Socialist Party of Catalonia) in 1956 while studying for a law degree at the University of Barcelona.
 Between 1960 and 1975 he defended trade unionists from Workers' Commissions, members of Bandera Roja and other political activists before the Francoist Tribunal de Orden Público (Court of Public Order) and he became a well-known labour lawyer.
 After the end of the Franco regime, he represented Catalan and Basque pro-independence activists.
 In particular, he defended those from Terra Lliure rounded up in Operation Garzón.
 He chaired the Association of European Democratic Lawyers (AED), set up in Strasbourg in 1990 and dedicated to defending citizens' rights, preserving the independence of lawyers and fighting for the establishment of a democratic and progressive system of European law.